-Where applicable, this Plan also considers the requirements of the Privacy Act 1998 (Cth), the European Union General Data Protection Regulation (GDPR), and China's Personal Information Protection Law (PIPL).
+Where applicable, this Plan also considers the requirements of the Privacy Act 1998 (Cth) and the European Union General Data Protection Regulation (GDPR).

 The Privacy Act 1988 applies to:

 - i.
 Personal information the University collects and holds regarding student assistance provided by the Commonwealth, special circumstances remissions applications and tax file numbers. - ii.
 Personal information collected by the University's controlled entities.